enkwiri/moodprint-docs/export.md

 # Data export format

-If you choose to export your data from Moodprint, this is what you'll get.
+If you choose to export your data from Moodprint, you'll get a gzipped file containing JSON.
+Here's what it'll look like.

 ## Example